Thomas Hutchinson (governor): Governor of Massachusetts

 Because of the controversy over the Stamp Act, the radical faction came to control both the assembly and the governor's council in 1766, and Hutchinson was denied a seat on the governor's council.

 Amid increased furor after the passage of the 1767 Townshend Acts, Governor Bernard requested and received British Army troops to protect crown officials.
 Letters written by Bernard describing conditions in the province were acquired by the radical opposition and published, leading to his recall.
 Bernard left for England on 1 August 1769, leaving Hutchinson as acting governor.

 Hutchinson was unsuccessful in his attempts to distance himself from the unpopular Bernard administration, and he continued to be attacked in the assembly and the local press.
 Despite this, he continued to lobby for a formal appointment as governor.
 He categorically refused to again serve as lieutenant governor under another governor, preferring instead a posting elsewhere, or to resign the lieutenant governorship.

-Hutchinson was still acting governor when protests over the Townshend taxes erupted into the Boston Massacre on 5 March 1770, when British soldiers fired into a crowd, killing five people.
+Hutchinson was still acting governor when protests over the Townshend Acts erupted into the Boston Massacre on 5 March 1770, when nine British soldiers fired into a crowd of hundreds of Bostonians who were harassing them verbally and physically, killing five people.

 Hutchinson went to the scene in the aftermath of the shooting and promised that justice would be applied fairly.
-He had all of the British soldiers involved in the incident arrested the next day, but ongoing unrest in the city compelled him to request the withdrawal of British troops from the city to Castle William.
+He had all of the soldiers involved in the incident arrested the next day, but ongoing unrest in the city compelled him to request the withdrawal of British troops from the city into Castle William.

 Hutchinson was able to postpone the trial for almost 6 months to allow anger to settle and for Adams to prepare a solid case.
-The soldiers were eventually tried, and two were convicted of manslaughter, although their sentences were reduced.
+The soldiers involved were eventually tried, and two were convicted of manslaughter, although their sentences were reduced.
 The episode shook Hutchinson's confidence in his ability to manage affairs in the province, and he penned a resignation letter.